 A physically adept (athletic) student can achieve this mastery quickly.
 As a generalization, at a minimum, three-hours of good honest training per week is necessary to learn the art.
 This training method and progression from kyu rank to shodan is straightforward.

-Shodan however implies only a basic level of understanding – the ability to replicate the rote patterns of movement (techniques) that comprise the kihon level.
+Shodan however implies only a basic level of understanding – the ability to replicate the rote patterns of movement (techniques) that comprise the kihon curriculum.
 The basic grammar and lexicon of the art.
 Make no mistake, this is a high level of training relative to the untrained, but it does not constitute mastery.
 As Okamoto sensei once said to me – “Anyone can get shodan.”

-Herein lies the danger: For those who seek only external validation the black belt may constitute a end goal, but to discover that it is merely a new starting point may be a disappointment.
+Herein lies the danger: For those who seek only external validation the black belt may constitute an end goal, but to discover that it is merely a new starting point may be a disappointment.
 Shodan is when training begins in earnest.

 Shodan through sandan are the ranks when honest training can lead to deeper understanding.
 These ranks are often when the student is near a physical prime – so the intensity of training is paramount.
 Physical strength must be “burned out” to be able to move beyond raw talent and athleticism.
 To accomplish this student of this rank must train with cohorts of similar skill and prowess.
 Junior students may fear students of this rank because of their intimidating training style.
 It is a necessary phase.
 A crucible that refines the raw materials into a more pure state.